Skip to content

 mysqli_connect(): (HY000/2002): Connection refused (/var/www/html/src/classes/components/isys_component_database_mysqli.class.php:16)

-VM doesn't start
+VM does not start

 Unsupported hardware family

-If the applied VMware environment is not up to date, the error message line 25 unsupported hardware family 'vmx-10'==is displayed during import.
-To enable the import you have to edit the file ==i-doit Eval Appliance 1.2.x i-doit 1.x.x.ovf .
+If the VMware environment in use is not up to date, the error message line 25 unsupported hardware family 'vmx-10'.
+To import anyway, the file i-doit Eval Appliance 1.2.x i-doit 1.x.x.ovf must be edited.
 In the line

 1